TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 50% off total purchase plus one free sitting fee valid through April 30, 2015.

-book your appointment Say Hello to the All-New JCPenney App learn more download on the app store
+book your appointment now Say Hello to the All-New JCPenney App learn more download on the app store

 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.